shreya-0718/pioneer/README.md

+# Pioneer 🪐

-# Pioneer: a space-themed fidget board! 🚀
+a PCB fidget toy!

 First of all, thank you Meghana for the awesome YSWS https://pathfinder.hackclub.com/!
 We stan Meghana <3